SES 9

 SES 9 [Boeing]

-Boeing announced in October 2012 that SES has selected Boeing to build a new communication satellite, SES-9, to provide Ku-band direct-to-home and maritime communications services.
+Boeing announced in October 2012 that SES has selected Boeing to build a new communications satellite, SES-9, to provide Ku-band direct-to-home and maritime communications services.

-The spacecraft will be positioned at the orbital slot of 108.2 ° East and provide incremental as well as replacement capacity to this well established SES slot over Asia, where it will be co-located with the existing SES-7 and NSS-11 satellites.
+The spacecraft is positioned at the orbital slot of 108.2 ° East and provides incremental as well as replacement capacity to this well established SES slot over Asia, where it is co-located with the existing SES-7 and will replace the aging NSS-11 satellite.

-SES-9 will be built in Boeing’s El Segundo Satellite Development Center based on the Boeing 702HP platform.
+SES-9 was built in Boeing’s El Segundo Satellite Development Center based on the Boeing 702HP platform.
 The satellite is designed to operate for 15 years in geosynchronous orbit with a 12.7-kilowatt payload and 57 high-power Ku-band transponders (equivalent to 81 × 36 MHz transponders).
-The spacecraft will carry a xenon ion propulsion system (XIPS) for all on-orbit maneuvering and a chemical bi-propellant system for initial orbit raising.
+The spacecraft carries a xenon ion propulsion system (XIPS) for all on-orbit maneuvering and a chemical bi-propellant system for initial orbit raising.

 SES-9 is the 11th spacecraft that SES has ordered from Boeing and the contract includes an option for an additional satellite.
-Financial details are not being disclosed.
+Financial details have not been disclosed.

 Type / Application: Communication